 - Job scenario

 - Customer service support and Community

-Both, are completely free owing to their open-source nature.
-We rate R and Python as follows –
+Both are completely free owing to their open-source nature.

-As R has the steepest learning curve.
-It’s necessary to learn and understand coding.
+As R has the steepest learning curve, it’s necessary to learn and understand coding.
 In it, simple procedures can take longer codes as it is a low-level language.
-This created the main difference between R vs Python.

 Python is known just because of its simplicity.
 Also, it has excellent features for documentation and sharing.

 In R, the data is saved on the local memory.
 This limits the amount of data that R can process.
 Furthermore, R takes longer to load data as compared to Python.
 Python is much better at handling large amounts of data.

 4. Graphical Capabilities